What is a V5C? Here’s everything you need to know about the log book

 It’s important to inform the DVLA promptly, as you can be fined £1,000 for not reporting that your car has been written-off or scrapped.
 Your insurance company can ask you for the whole V5C – if this happens (and you haven’t told the DVLA online), write a letter to the DVLA with the details of your insurance company and the date it received the vehicle.

-Other handy things to know about the V5C
+Other useful things to know about the V5C

 The V5C contains important information about your vehicle, such as the date it was first registered, its make, colour and engine size.
-When buying a car it is important to check the chassis number on the V5C matches the one on the car – if it doesn’t it may be a ‘ringer’, a stolen car that has been given the identity of another car.
+When buying a car it is important to check the chassis number on the V5C matches the one on the car – if it doesn’t it may be a ‘ringer’, a term given to a stolen car that has been given the identity of another car.

-The V5C also contains information about your vehicle’s emissions which may be important if you live in an area – such as London’s new Ultra Low Emissions Zone – that charges a fee for using a vehicle that doesn’t meet certain emissions standards.
-You will find this detail on page two of the V5C in the section titled ‘Vehicle details’.
-In subsection D2 under ‘Version’ it will say whether the car is EURO4 (or EURO5, EURO6 etc.).
+The V5C also contains information about your vehicle’s emissions which may be important if you live in an area – such as the London Ultra Low Emissions Zone (ULEZ) – that charges a fee for using a vehicle that doesn’t meet certain emissions standards.
+You will find this information on page two of the V5C in the section titled ‘Vehicle details’.
+In subsection D2 under ‘Type’ it will say whether the car is EURO4 (or EURO5, EURO6 etc.).